djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-get-the-tools-win32.md

 > * [Windows 7 or later](iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-get-the-tools-win32.md)

 ## What you will do
 Download the development tools and software for the first sample application for Raspberry Pi 3.
-If you have any problems, look for solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-win-10-iot-core-cs-troubleshooting.md).
+If you have any problems, look for solutions.
+See  [Project Solutions Repository)](iot-hub-raspberry-pi-kit-win-10-iot-core-cs-Project-Solution-Repository.md).

 ## What you will learn